How To Open A Coffee Shop (Even If You Have No Money)

 1. Assemble Your Professional Team

 Starting a business usually requires you to hire professionals such as accountants, attorneys, architects, and business consultants.
 At the very least, you will want to have an accountant you trust, as this person can also act as your business consultant in many ways.
-Professional fees can be high, but can save you a lot of money and headaches down the road.
+Professional fees can be high but can save you a lot of money and headaches down the road.

 2. Begin Remodeling

-Unless you are building from scratch, you will most likely need to do at least some remodeling to your coffee shop business space to make it fit your needs and vision.
+Unless you are building from scratch, you will most likely need to do at least some remodeling of your coffee shop business space to make it fit your needs and vision.
 At the very least, you’ll need to add signage and repaint.

 3. Acquire Equipment & Materials

-Do your research and do plenty of taste tests, because the worst thing a coffee shop can have is yucky-tasting coffee.
+Do your research and conduct plenty of taste tests because the worst thing a coffee shop can have is gross-tasting coffee.
 When selecting vendors for your coffee beans and other raw ingredients, be sure to consider things that your customers might care about, such as whether the coffee comes from sustainable farms or is organic.

 There are so many innovative ways to start creating a buzz around town before your coffee shop even opens.
 Some of these include: